Your cart is currently empty!

 * Can hospital equip you for family-based treatment?
 A parent's inspirational account *

-How my resources will guide you through family therapy for eating disorders
+How my resources will guide you through a family-based approach for eating disorders

 The experts who developed or use these approaches recommend my resources, appreciating how they give parents some of the hand-holding and answers that may not be available in therapy sessions.